Friends of deer named Christmas mourn after white doe turns up at processor

 “I have watched over her since she was just a baby,” she said.
 “They told me they were very sorry for my loss. … I tried to call them back to see if they could confirm it was her because of the notch she has in her ear, but I don’t think they’re taking my calls anymore.”

 People often saw the deer with the herd of cattle and pulled off the two-lane blacktop to watch with binoculars.
-The deer was featured in Tulsa World stories in 2017 in which residents said if any hunter killed the deer they likely would be “run out of town by a mob of angry Christmas fans.”
+The deer was featured in Tulsa World stories in 2017 in which residents said if any hunter killed the deer he or she likely would be “run out of town by a mob of angry Christmas fans.”

 Word was definitely spread among area hunters that Christmas was off-limits, she said.